 If you are a student in need of more information on disabilities or academic accommodations at Michigan Technological University, contact the Coordinator for Student Disability Services at (906) 487-1494 or email: firstname.lastname@example.org.

-If you believe you have been denied the benefits of any University service, program or activity due to your disability, you may contact the ADA/504 Coordinator in Institutional Equity and Inclusion by phone at (906) 487-3310, by email at firstname.lastname@example.org, or in person at 308 Administration Building.
+If you believe you have been denied the benefits of any University service, program or activity due to your disability, you may contact the ADA/504 Coordinator in Institutional Equity by phone at (906) 487-3310, by email at firstname.lastname@example.org, or in person at 308 Administration Building.
 View Grievance Procedures.

 What do you say when you are approached by other employees about the accommodation

 provided?
 One employee's reasonable accommodation looks like "special treatment" to